 Michael Bond joined Berkhamsted as Headmaster of Berkhamsted Sixth in September 2012 before moving into the role of Vice Principal Education.
 Michael completed his PGCE at the University of Newcastle in 1994, having achieved a 1st Class Honours degree at the University of Liverpool the previous year.
 His teaching career began in his native North East, where he worked for seven years at RGS Newcastle.
 Michael joined us from Merchant Taylors’ School, where he had been Head of Sixth Form for five years, before which he had been Head of History and Housemaster of a senior Boys’ Boarding House at Christ College Brecon.
 Since joining Berkhamsted, he has been involved in setting up a 16-19 Free School in South Yorkshire and is currently a Governor at The Beacon School in Chesham Bois.
 Married to Suzanne, Michael has two sons and is a keen sportsman with an interest in football (he is a long-suffering supporter of Newcastle United), skiing and fitness.

-Tracey Evans is the Director of Human Resources at Berkhamsted Schools Group.
+Tracey Evans is the Chief People Officer (CPO) at Berkhamsted Schools Group.
 With a wealth of experience in Industry Tracey joined Berkhamsted School in 2007.
 She spent 16 years in Banking, where she studied and attained her CIPD qualification during her role as an HR Specialist and Management trainer.
 Before leaving the bank Tracey held the position of Bank Manager for two years.
 Spending the next five years in an engineering company Tracey developed their HR portfolio before diversifying once more into the world of Education.
 With 580 staff, a Group of Schools which includes a Day Nursery, and an annual turnover of £28m, the challenges of managing the HR and Payroll for the Group are varied and require her to be up to date with the ever changing employment law and best practice.
 In this role Tracey offers professional advice to other smaller independent schools who have benefited from Berkhamsted’s pioneering initiatives.
 Tracey has two daughters who are Old Berkhamstedians.
 She enjoys travel, horse-riding, getting out and about in the countryside and spending time with her family.

-Martin Walker joined Berkhamsted as the Headmaster of Berkhamsted Sixth in September 2017.
+Martin Walker joined Berkhamsted as the Headteacher of Berkhamsted Sixth in September 2017.
 He was educated at Barnard Castle School where he was Head of School.
 He studied French and German at Nottingham University and enjoyed gap years in France, Germany and Austria where he taught English, skied and played rugby.
 He completed a PGCE at Cambridge University before taking up his first teaching post at the Perse School where he became Deputy Head of the Lower School.
 He then moved to Harrow School where he spent seven years as Head of Department and four years as the House Master of West Acre House.
 He has coached rugby, hockey and cricket and led Duke of Edinburgh expeditions.
 He has volunteered for charities to help underprivileged children.
 He is married to Liz with whom he has two daughters who go to Berkhamsted School.
 Martin enjoys all sports, mindfulness, psychology and reading.

-Liz Richardson is Head of Berkhamsted Girls.
+Liz Richardson is Headteacher of Berkhamsted Girls.
 After leaving Watford Grammar School for Girls, she went on to study for a degree in English and American Literature and complete a PGCE at Exeter University.
 She moved from teaching in the state sector to Berkhamsted School for Girls in 1988 and has held the posts of Head of Russell House, Head of English and Deputy Head of Berkhamsted Girls.
 She has been involved with many aspects of school life including organising debating teams and clubs, assisting with the Duke of Edinburgh’s Award and editing the Berkhamstedian.
 She was a director of an English Language School and has published English Language resources for pupils and teachers.
 Liz is married to David who is one of the Deputy Heads of the Sixth Form.
 They have a son and daughter who are Old Berkhamstedians.
 Liz enjoys swimming, pilates, travel and reading as much as possible in her spare time.

 Debbie Isaachsen joined as Headteacher of Heatherton School in January 2016.
 Raised in Buckinghamshire and educated at Beaconsfield High School, Debbie returned to the area to take up the position after completing her BEd in Primary Education at the University of St Mark and St John in Plymouth.
 She has extensive teaching and leadership experience from both the independent and maintained sectors, having taught in all year groups and across all disciplines in both Prep and Pre-Prep.
 She joined Heatherton from Cheltenham College Preparatory School, where she was Head of Lower School since 2010 and previously Deputy Head of the Pre-Prep Department.
 A willingness to innovate and develop the curriculum has been a hallmark of her leadership at Cheltenham College Prep School.
 Debbie has recently been awarded a Master’s degree in Educational Leadership, where her study choices were directed towards teacher performance and teaching and learning.
 She is married to Alex, Head of Computing and ICT at Beaconsfield High School and IT Co-ordinator at Heatherton, and they have two children aged 11 and 13.
 She is a keen sportswoman and enjoys skiing, netball and walking.